SSWConsulting/SSW.Rules.Content/rules/microsoft-defender-xdr/rule.md

   - implementing-intune
 created: 2022-08-11T00:59:55.755Z
 guid: f5ae8a73-d3f7-451f-b695-a03ef47844ad
 ---

-Microsoft Defender for Endpoint is an enterprise endpoint security platform designed to help enterprise networks prevent, detect, investigate, and respond to advanced threats.
-As part of Microsoft Defender XDR, it is managed at <https://security.microsoft.com/>
+Microsoft Defender XDR is an enterprise endpoint security platform designed to help enterprise networks prevent, detect, investigate, and respond to advanced threats.
+It is managed at <https://security.microsoft.com/>

 <!--endintro-->